 The Groin is near the hip, the Glutes are also near the hip…

 Bit of love through the hip muscles can affect how movement feels for the better!
 Even without groin pain, jump up now and perform 12 steady squats.
 Self-assess how it feels – now spend a minute or two rolling around through each side gluteals!
 Find the yucky spots that make you want to pull a face and question why you’re doing this.
 Then jump back up, repeat your squats – how does it feel!?

 Easiest way to do this is lie comfortable on your side, foam roller between your legs above your knee joint.
-Gentle rotate your top leg to change the area of pressure through the muscles.
-You can gently squeeze the roller also in certain spots to change the feeling.
+Gentle rotate your top leg to change the area of pressure through the muscles for 30 seconds.
+You can also gently squeeze the roller with your groin muscles in certain spots to change the feeling.

 Pain has settled, your moving better and perhaps discussed reintroducing straight line running or other load you want to get back to.
 Now you’re ready for bigger and better things!

 In this half of the blog I’ll speak to some harder groin related exercises.
 These may not specifically just need to be done as rehab, they can be done for ongoing maintenance of adductor muscle strength and prevention of injury!
 ‘Prehab’ if you will.

 Time to get strong, preferably stronger than you were before!

 - For your starting position, take a wide stance

 Here I’m keeping both feet down and using a reduced range (not squatting very low).

 If your inner thigh/groin muscles are on the mend, they are likely to appreciate this adjustment.